zby/ToolDefGenerator/README.md

 - **Type Mapping**: Maps Python data types to a predefined set of string representations.
 - **Strict Mode**: Enforces strict requirements for docstrings and type annotations.

+## Requirements

+This package requires `typing.Annotated` to be available, so Python 3.9.0 and higher is required.

 ## Installation

 You can install ToolDefGenerator by cloning the repository and installing it via pip: